-By Phone Online Virtually By Mail By telephone using By attending the Annual By signing, dating and returning your proxy card following By internet following the instructions using the numbers Meeting virtually by visiting the instructions on your proxy card.
-Your proxy card must be www.virtualshareholdermeeting. received prior to the Annual Meeting. the control number provided on your provided on your proxy card. com/ATHA2024, where you can proxy card. vote during the meeting.
+By signing, dating and returning your proxy card following the instructions on your proxy card.
+Your proxy card must be received prior to the Annual Meeting.

 Street Name Stockholders.
 If you are a street name stockholder, then you will receive voting instructions from your broker, bank or other nominee.
 You must follow the instructions provided by your broker, bank or other nominee in order to instruct them on how to vote your shares.
 The availability of internet and telephone voting options will depend on the voting process of your broker, bank or other nominee.
 As discussed above, if you are a street name stockholder, then you may not vote your shares by ballot at the Annual Meeting unless you obtain a "legal proxy" from your broker, bank or other nominee.